CodrinLup/NatureESN/README.md

 This is the Matlab code for the results and figures in our paper "Adaptive State-feedback Echo State Networks for Temporal Sequence Learning".

 The main program can be launched by running main.m in Matlab.
+Main steps in the implementation are commented in the main program.

 The minimum required version is R2021b Update 7 (9.11.0.2358333).

 The programs are organised in 4 folders:
   ---Synthetic Linear Example - AFRICO vs FORCE - is Example A